pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 [HDFC Regalia](/hdfc-bank-regalia-credit-card-review/) is upgraded version of HDFC Regalia First.
 It comes with a host of benefits like lower foreign currency markup, Priority Pass membership etc. The milestone benefits on this card are added perks which pushes the reward rate even higher.
 You need to have a monthly income more than Rs.
 1,20,000 to get this card.

-- Joining Fee: Rs 2,500, generally free
+- Joining Fee: Rs 2,500 + GST, generally free
-- Renewal Fee: Rs 2,500, usually waived off
+- Renewal Fee: Rs 2,500 + GST, usually waived off
 - Reward Rate: 1.3% (normal spends) - 13% (using [HDFC SmartBuy 10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/))
 - Lounge Access:
   - International: 6 international airport lounge access per year using Priority Pass (including add-on card member)